 This is how the circadian cycle looks like

 Circadian rhythms are biological processes that regulate the body's internal clock according to the day-night rhythm.
 It's involved in the release of hormones like melatonin, which channel our energy into insomnia as the light slowly fades into the night.
 In the same way that we measure changes in our cycles, we have internal clocks that measure internal changes during our circadian cycle.
 It contains a biological clock made up of specific molecules (proteins) that interact and operate according to the duration of the cycle.

-How does circadian rhythm affect our health?
+How does circadian rhythm affect our over all health?

 Does Earthing help restore our biological clocks?